 Dirranbandi and its larger neighbour, St George, lacked ready access to the railway system.
 By 1908 the south-western railway had been extended to Goondiwindi, and a push for further extension came when New South Wales proceeded with the border extensions designed to draw away interstate freight.
 An extension from Goondiwindi to Dirranbandi (the terminus) was opened in 1913.
 The town was transferred to the vicinity of the railway station.

 A hospital was built in 1923, a reticulated water supply installed in 1938 and a power house commissioned for town electricity supply.
 The postwar years saw significant civic improvements: a sewerage scheme, improved electricity supply, an aerodrome and a civic centre built by shire authorities.
 A high school department was added to the primary school, and a Catholic primary school opened in 1956.
 By 1960 the population neared 900 people.

-Dirranbandi has suffered population decline since the 1960s, but has retained its infrastructure.
-Today largely a cotton town, the local population swells with seasonal pickers at during harvest.
+Dirranbandi suffered population decline after the 1960s, but retained its infrastructure.
+Today largely a cotton town, the local population swells with seasonal pickers during harvest.
 The Dirranbandi Cotton Grower's Association was formed in 1997, 11 years after the first local cotton crop.
 All cotton is irrigated.

 Dirranbandi's census populations have been: